sen-tou/stvbyr-tech/content/blog/use-multiple-obsidian.md-config-folders-with-git.md

 ## Configure Obsidian Git

-To sync the repository we will be using a obsidian plugin called [Obsidian Git](https://github.com/denolehov/obsidian-git).
+To sync the repository we will be using a Obsidian.md plugin called [Obsidian Git](https://Github.com/denolehov/obsidian-git).
 This plugin integrates and automates syncing with Github.
 Make sure to install it and enable it.
-Again, it will only work if you have setup your personal access token.
+Again, it will only work if you have setup your personal access token for Github.

-If you created the repository clone it.
-Open the folder with obsidian `Open folder as vault`.
-Now you should see a default obsidian installation.
+Make sure to clone the new repository.
+Open the folder with Obsidian.md via `Open folder as vault`.
+Now you should see a default Obsidian installation.
 Browse to `⚙️ > Community Plugin > Browse` and install Obsidian Git.

 ![Search for Obsidian Git plugin](/blog/d84c14ff7b64e494538c81ca734e41b27cdf8fbb2042dff4668c31ac1e6e2562.png)